 - Property division

-There are certain situations where you should always hire a divorce attorney.
+There are certain situations where you should always hire an attorney.
 For more sensitive cases where there’s a history of domestic violence or child abuse, a lawyer is the best way to protect your rights.
 You should also consider hiring a lawyer when children or significant assets are involved.

 Law Offices Of Mark M. Childress is here to help make your divorce and family law matters less stressful— call (817) 497-8148 to schedule a consultation today.